raspberrypi/libcamera/Documentation/coding-style.rst

    * \param[in] camera The camera to start
    *
    * Start the group of streams that have been configured for capture by
    * \a configureStreams().
-The intended caller of this method is the Camera
+The intended caller of this function is the Camera
    * class which will in turn be called from the application to indicate that
    * it has configured the streams and is ready to capture.
    *